ropensci/drake/.github/ISSUE_TEMPLATE/trouble.md

 ## Description

-Describe the bug clearly and concisely.
+Describe the trouble clearly and concisely.

 ## Reproducible example

-Provide a minimal reproducible example with code and output that demonstrates the bug.
+Provide a minimal reproducible example with code and output that demonstrates the problem.
 The [`reprex`](https://github.com/tidyverse/reprex) package is extremely helpful for this.

-## Expected result
+## Desired result

-What should have happened?
-Please be as specific as possible.
+What output or behavior do you want to see?
+Please be as specific as you can.

 ## Session info